 Introduction Portobello is a wee climbing area NW of Stranraer, on the coast of the North Channel.
-The climbing quality is a bit mixed and there are areas of poor quality rock that are "intimidating" to lead on, however it's a very nice area in general, there are never any midges, and there are a lot of routes!.
+The climbing quality is a bit mixed and there are areas of poor quality rock that are "intimidating" to lead on, however it's a very nice area in general, there are never ever any midges, and there are a lot of good routes as well!.
 It makes a pleasant venue for a day trip or a bit of cragging combined with a barbecue or picnic.
 There is a short approach down a farm track, lots of lush grass and at low tide there is a nice beach to relax or play on.

 Guidebook For a definitive list of all the climbs and boulder problems at Portobello see the SMC published Lowland Outcrops guidebook.
 Included on this page are details of most of the routes I have done.

 Dangers This is a greywacke sea cliff with several areas of dubious rock, lots of fragile flaky holds and for the same reason the protection is not always reliable.
 It's definitely sound advice to place more protection than usual to guard against a fragile hold snapping and /or a fragile runner placement bursting.
 Some of the routes are tidal and require low tide and/or calm seas to be climbable.
 This is a very open stretch of coast so much of the crag will be hazardous in big seas and is open to rapid weather changes.

 From north to south the main climbing areas are:-